TryVoidMain/Practice/Algorithms/Readme.md

 This project represent practice realisation of numeric algoritms which are described and explained in the book of Rod Stephens "A Practical Approach to Computer Algorithms".
-Project realised as class library, where every class are static and have realiation of one algorithm.
+Project realised as class library, where every class have realiation of one algorithm.